 Feelgood Visitor Registration is available at Feelgood’s units since the Spring of 2018.
-The first version of the Feelgood app (App Store, Google Play) was released in the Fall of 2019 and a major update is coming this Spring.
-The Feelgood Design System is available at design.feelgood.se and is actively being developed further.
+The Feelgood app (App Store, Google Play) was released in the Fall of 2019 and has had major updates in the Spring of 2020.
+Feelgood Design System is available at design.feelgood.se and is actively being developed further.

-More information about these digital solutions will be presented in this case study during 2020.
+More information about these solutions will be presented added to this case study later in 2020.

 How this made me feel

 Working at Feelgood is the best gig I’ve had as a consultant.
 The team is fantastic, our design process is solid and what we’re doing is important to me.

-Helping people get better health care (especially for mental health issues) has motived me immensely and is the reason I’ve stayed with Feelgood for almost three years.
+Helping people get better health care (especially for mental health issues) has motived me immensely and is the reason I’ve stayed with Feelgood for over three years.

-I have a great feeling about continue working with Feelgood throughout 2020.
+I look forward to continue working with Feelgood throughout 2020 and beyond.
 We have a lot of good stuff planned for expanding and improving the company’s digital solutions.